 Hit the Beach if its too hot in Porto during the day, head south west 20 minutes to Miramar Beach, a gorgeous stretch of sand, with a church right on the Atlantic coast.
 Several beach bar restaurants serve three-course menu lunches for under $10 Euro.
 Here you can rent a beach tent and chairs for $10 Euro for the day.
 Showers and free parking are available, though it must get crazy crowded in peak summer.

 For a spiritual pilgrimage head an hour north to Braga from Porto.

-Driving to Porto from Lisbon, stop in the medieval village of Obidos and walk the castle city walls and lunch in the medieval village.
-The village is completely encircled by a 45’ tall stone wall.
+The village of Obidos is completely encircled by a 45’ tall stone wall.
 Obidos, which means walled town, is a compact romantic 14th century settlement popular among kings and now couples as a unique wedding spot.
 Stroll Obidos’ narrow café and shop lined streets of white washed cottages ablaze with flowering vines up to the Castle – which is now a stodgy hotel, then walk around the western perimeter of the high wall for a nice breeze and distance views of the Atlantic (or the fog).
 Warning: walk the wall only with proper footwear and no fear of heights, then return to Rue Dirieta for a traditional lunch in the cozy Petrarum Domus – their pasta dishes are fortifying after conquering this charming fortress.
 Skip dessert, back on the cobblestone street, opt for a ginjah -the local cherry liquor served in a chocolate cup filled for $1 euro.